Scottish Local Government Election Campaign 2017

 - 2..
 Tweeting them direct using hashtag #AlzScot2017 asking them to ‘support Alzheimer Scotland’s Election Pledge on Dementia’.

 - 3. Asking them in person if you attend a meeting or hustings, or if they canvass support by phone or in person.

 Candidates can show their support by:

 - 2. Emailing email@example.com telling their name and constituency and/or region.

-Find out who your local candidates are by contacting the political parties, watching out for leaflets through your letterbox and street stalls in your local area, or from 29 March 2017, you can contact your local council..
+You can find your local candidates by contacting the political parties, watching out for leaflets through your letterbox or street stalls in your local area, or by contacting your local council.